Guide to the ROTC Program

 Learn more about our editorial process

-• ROTC trains college students for future service in the Army, Navy, or Air Force.
+• ROTC trains college students for service in the Army, Navy, or Air Force.

-• ROTC prepares you to start your military career at the officer level.
+• The ROTC program prepares you to start your military career at the officer level.

-For many interested college students, ROTC provides an effective way to pay for college and advance toward professional and personal goals.
-More than 1,700 colleges nationwide offer ROTC programs, which prepare graduates for officer roles within the Army, Navy, or Air Force.
+For many interested college students, the ROTC program provides a way to pay for college and advance toward professional and personal goals.
+More than 1,700 colleges nationwide offer ROTC programs, which prepare you for officer roles within the Army, Navy, or Air Force.

-ROTC aims to train college students for future service in branches of the U.S. military.
+The ROTC program aims to train college students for future service in branches of the U.S. military.
 The Army, Air Force, and Navy each have their own ROTC programs.
-Students interested in U.S. Armed Forces service at an early age can also gain exposure to the rigors of military training through JROTC programs offered at the high school level.

 Why Join an ROTC Program?

-ROTC programs offer prospective and current college students several benefits, including:
+The ROTC program offers college students many benefits, including:

-• An opportunity to develop technical and leadership skills
+• The opportunity to develop technical and leadership skills

 • A structured path to a career after college

-• Scholarships that cover tuition, fees, books, and other student necessities
+• ROTC scholarships that cover tuition, fees, books, and other necessities

 • Long-term career guidance and continued professional education

-School certifying officials can help you determine if your involvement in the ROTC program will affect your planned major.
-From there, academic advisors will be able to show you when most classes in your major are offered.
-ROTC training times may interfere with some of the courses you need, but academic advisors should be able to help you figure out a solution.
+Your school certifying official (SCO) can help you determine whether your involvement in the ROTC program will affect your desired major.
+ROTC training times may interfere with some of the courses you need to take, but your academic advisor should be able to help you find a solution.

 Types of ROTC Programs